-m.
-All water or wastewater treatment facilities, whether publicly or privately owned, must be operated by a person licensed by the Potable Water and Wastewater Treatment Plants Operators Examining Board of the Commonwealth of Puerto Rico.

-- n.
-The solid waste (sludge, screenings and grit) generated due to the operation of the STS shall be: - Disposed in compliance with the applicable requirements established in the 40 CFR, Part 257.
+- m.
+All water or wastewater treatment facilities, whether publicly or privately owned, must be operated by a person licensed by the Examination Board of Water and Wastewater Treatment Plant Operators of Puerto Rico. - n.
+The solid waste (sludge, screenings and grit), generated due to the operation of the STS, shall be: - o.
+Disposed in compliance with the applicable requirements established in the 40 CFR, Part 257.
 A semiannual report shall be submitted to the Water Quality Area and the Land Pollution Control Area of EQB and EPA's Region 2 Clean Water Division, notifying the method or methods used to dispose the solid waste generated in the facility.
-Also, copy of the approval or permit applicable to the disposal method used shall be submitted, if any. - 2) Transported adequately in such way that access is not gained to any water body or soil.
-In the event of a spill of solid waste on land or into a water body, the permittee shall notify the Point Sources Permits Division of EQB's Water Quality Area in the following manners: - a) By telephone communication within a term no longer than twenty-four (24) hours after the spill (787-767-8073). - b) By letter, within a term no longer than five (5) days after the spill.
+Also, copy of the approval or permit applicable to the disposal method used shall be submitted, if any. - p.
+Transported adequately in such way that access is not gained to any water body or soil.
+In the event of a spill of solid waste on land or into a water body, the permittee shall notify the Point Sources Permits Division of EQB's Water Quality Area in the following manners:

+1) By telephone communication within a term no longer than twenty-four (24) hours after the spill (787-767-8073).

+2) By letter, within a term no longer than five (5) days after the spill.